-The world’s most intense neutrino beam will travel hundreds of miles through the Earth, unraveling mysteries and burrowing back in time
+The world’s most intense neutrino beam will travel hundreds of miles through Earth’s crust, unraveling mysteries and burrowing back in time

-Neutrinos—fundamental particles most often produced in the fiery hearts of stars—are both famously elusive and tremendously abundant.
-While neutrinos endlessly bombard every inch of the Earth’s surface at nearly the speed of light, they seldom interact with any matter.
+Neutrinos are fundamental particles most often produced naturally in the fiery hearts of stars, cosmic rays, and supernovae, but also in nuclear reactors and particle accelerators.
+They are both famously elusive and tremendously abundant.
+While neutrinos from space endlessly bombard every inch of Earth’s surface at nearly the speed of light, they seldom interact with any matter.
 This ability to sail unhindered and unnoticed through almost anything earned neutrinos the nickname “ghost” particles.
 But despite their imperceptibility, neutrinos could be the key to understanding how our universe evolved just after the Big Bang and why the world is made of matter.